 Australian Lupins are also very hardy against insects, they have a very robust pod and a thick outer seed coat, so they are also generally not sprayed with pesticides.
 Both the pod and outer seed coat are removed in making our Lupin Flakes, also removing any potential residues that might be present.

-At The Lupin Co, we screen our raw Australian Lupins to ensure we comply with the very high standards set by FZANZ for a multitude of chemical residues.
+At The Lupin Co, we screen our raw Australian Lupins to ensure we comply with the very high standards set by Food Standards Australia, New Zealand (FSANZ) for a multitude of chemical residues.